rgsone/slim-lazy-controller-connector/README.md

 	);

-it is possible to bind multiples HTTP methods for a same route, like `ControllerConnector::connect` each method must be separated by a `|`
+It is possible to bind multiples HTTP methods for a same route, like `LazyControllerConnector::connect` each method must be separated by a pipe `|`

 	$connector->connectRoutes(

-		'MyController',
+		'\Foo\MyController',

 		array(
 			'/foo/foo' => array(